thedivtagguy/teaching/src/content/web2025/outline.md

 published: true
 section: Course Info
 order: 1
-seo:
-  title: "Introduction to Making for the Web"
+seo_title: "Introduction to Making for the Web"
-  description: "Learn web design fundamentals, HTML/CSS, and responsive design.
+seo_description: "Learn web design fundamentals, HTML/CSS, and responsive design.
 Build your own website from scratch in this hands-on course at Parsons School of Design."
-  keywords: "web design, HTML, CSS, responsive design, web development course, portfolio website"
+seo_keywords: "web design, HTML, CSS, responsive design, web development course, portfolio website"
-  type: "article"
+seo_type: "article"
-  author: "Aman Bhargava"
+seo_author: "Aman Bhargava"
 ---
 # What is this class and why?